Émile Argand

 Émile Argand (6 January 1879 – 14 September 1940) was a Swiss geologist.

-He was born in Eaux-Vives near Geneva.
-He attended vocational school in Geneva then worked as a draftsman.
-He studied anatomy in Paris, but gave up medicine to pursue his interest in geology.

-He was an early proponent of Alfred Wegener's theory of continental drift, viewing plate tectonics and continental collisions as the best explanation for the formation of the Alps.
-He is also noted for his application of the theory of tectonics to the continent of Asia.

 He founded the Geological Institute of Neuchâtel, Switzerland.
+Argand is known for his study of the Alps, and was an early proponent of Alfred Wegener's theory of continental drift.
+Argand published a tectonic map of Asia, for which he was awarded the Spendiarov Prize.
+He also won the Marcel Benoist Prize.
+A road, a region on the moon and a series of conferences in Europe are named after him, and the International Union of Geological Sciences' highest award is named the Emile Argand Medal.

+Life

+Argand was born in Eaux-Vives near Geneva.
+His father was a government clerk, and his mother was from Savoy.
+He attended vocational school in Geneva, apprenticed to an architect, then worked as a draftsman.
+His mother encouraged him to study medicine instead.
+Argand studied anatomy in Paris, but gave up medicine to pursue his interest in geology.

+Argand studied under Josef Blaas, the professor of geology and paleontology, at Innsbruck in 1901, and also under Maurice Lugeon in Lausanne.
+By 1911 he had succeeded Hans Schardt as professor at Neuchâtel.

+Argand was an early proponent of Alfred Wegener's theory of continental drift, viewing plate tectonics and continental collisions as the best explanation for the formation of the Alps.
+He is also noted for his application of the theory of tectonics to the continent of Asia, which he published first in 1913 and then in revised form in 1924.

+Argand founded the Geological Institute of Neuchâtel, Switzerland.

+Argand died suddenly in Neuchâtel, on 14 September 1940.